-Title of the Paper: Community Organization and Social Action
+Title of the Paper: Community Organization and Social Action Marks/Credits: 100/4

-C our se Objectives Teaching Learning Course

-Learning Outcomes Evaluation

-Process

-1. 2.
-3. To understand the fundamental concepts and components of community, community organization and social action To understand the models of communityorganization and social action To understand the relationship of community organization and social action with other methods of social work To understand various social movements in India and social action as methods of social work profession 2.
-Able to develop skill of Presentation: 05, Class Participation: 05)
+Course Objectives Teaching Learning Course Evaluation Learning Outcomes Process 1.
+To understand the fundamental concepts and components of community, community organization and social action Lecture Assignment Individual and Group Able to demonstrate familiarity with community organization and social action as methods of social work profession A. Semester end examination 80 marks B. Internal 2.
+To understand the models of communityorganization and social action Presentation Able to develop skill of collecting and collating Information to understand community, its structure and Assessment: 20 marks(Assign 3.
+To understand the relationship of community organization and social action with other methods of social work components 3.
+Able to gain the experience and exposure to practice community organization and social action at micro and levels ment: 10 Assignment Presentation: 05.
+Class 4.
+To understand various social movements in India 4.
+Able to understand the relationship of community organization and social action with other methods of social work Participation: 05)